-In an effort to provide residents and visitors with a memorable experience, the City envisions the addition of new mixed-use buildings on infill lots, new open space amenities, enhanced streetscape conditions, new public facilities, and low impact development (LID) techniques for storm water.
+In an effort to provide residents and visitors with a memorable experience, the City envisions the addition of new mixed-use buildings on infill lots, renovated historic buildings, new open space amenities, enhanced streetscape conditions, new public facilities such as water and sewer infrastructure, and low impact development (LID) techniques for storm water.
 Development standards will be aimed at increasing the area's capacity to accommodate new growth while preserving the historic character of the community.
 By combining these features with a smarter approach to growth, the City will realize a downtown that will attract sustainable growth and create a unique sense of place in which all residents can be proud.